cm777-dev/utility-bill-manager/README.md

 4. Push to the branch
 5. Create a Pull Request

+## Security

+For security issues, please email security@yourdomain.com

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see LICENSE file for details

-## Support

-For support, email support@utilitybillmanager.com or create an issue in the repository.